pbaudri/todo_app/README.md

 ## Todo_app

-This is a todo app, inspired by this prototype : https://cloud.protopie.io/p/Eepkhfp5ERk
+This is a todo app, inspired by : https://cloud.protopie.io/p/Eepkhfp5ERk